 - 9.2.2.1.
-In areas designated on Schedule 13 as Low-Rise Residential, the following shall apply: - a.
-Low-Rise Residential areas shall consist of buildings in a low-rise form no greater than three storeys. - b.
-The following uses shall be permitted in areas designated as Low-Rise Residential, in addition to those uses permitted through policy 9.2.1.9: - i.
-Residential units; - ii.
-Home Occupations; - iii.
+In areas designated on Schedule 13 as Low-Rise Residential, the following policies apply: - a.
+Low-Rise Residential areas be planned to consist of buildings in a low-rise form no greater than three storeys. - The following uses shall be permitted in areas designated as Low-Rise Residential, in addition to those uses permitted through policy 9.2.1.8: - i.
+Residential units; - Home Occupations; - iii.
 Private home day care for a maximum five (5) children; and, - iv.
-Small scale convenience retail, provided the use is: - A. located in a corner unit where at least one of the sides is on a collector or arterial street as indicated on Schedule 9; and - B. a maximum of 185 square metres of gross floor area. - c.
-The following Building Types are permitted in areas designated as Low-Rise Residential, pursuant to policies in Section 9.2.3 of this Plan: - Detached House: - ii.
-Semi-Detached House: - iii.
+Small scale convenience retail, provided the use is: - A. located on a corner lot where at least one of the sides is on a collector or arterial street as indicated on Schedule 9; and - B. a maximum of 185 square metres of gross floor area.

+- The following Building Types are permitted in areas designated as Low-Rise Residential, pursuant to policies in Section 9.2.3 of this Plan: - i.
+Detached House: - ii.
+Semi-Detached House; - iii.
 Townhouse; and, - iv.
 Public and Private Institutional Buildings.

-Low-Rise Mixed Use
+Low-Rise Mixed-Use

 - 9.2.2.2.
-In areas designated on Schedule 13 as Low-Rise Mixed Use, the following policies shall apply: - a.
-Low-Rise Mixed-Use areas shall generally be located on arterial or collector streets.
+In areas designated on Schedule 13 as Low-Rise Mixed-Use, the following policies shall apply: - a.
+Low-Rise Mixed-Use areas are generally located on arterial or collector streets.
 They will allow for an integrated mix of residential, community and small scale retail uses intended to serve the local population.
-Such areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
-The following uses shall be permitted in areas designated as Low-Rise Mixed-Use, in addition to those uses permitted through policy 9.2.1.9: - i.
-Residential units; - ii.
+These areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
+The following uses shall be permitted in areas designated as Low-Rise Mixed-Use, in addition to those uses permitted through policy 9.2.1.8: - Residential units; - ii.
 Home Occupations; - iii.
 Small scale hotels; - iv.
 Retail uses subject to the policies of Section 5.2.3; and, - v.
 Office uses. - c.
 In areas designated as Low-Rise Mixed-Use and located in Intensification Areas identified on Schedule 1, the ground floor frontage of buildings facing arterial and collector streets shall predominantly consist of retail uses or other active uses that animate the street. - d.
-In areas designated as Low-Rise Mixed-Use and located in Intensification Areas identified on Schedule 1, retail uses shall not exceed 50 percent of the total gross floor area on the lot. - e.
-In areas designated as Low-Rise Mixed-Use and located in Community Areas identified on Schedule 1, retail and office uses will be limited to a maximum of 500 square metres of gross floor area if located on a local or collector street as indicated on Schedule 9 or to a maximum of 1200 square metres if the lot is located on an arterial street. - f.
+In areas designated as Low-Rise Mixed-Use and located in Intensification Areas the zoning by-law shall require a minimum of 30% of the total gross floor area of all uses on the lot to consist of uses other than retail uses.

+- e.
+In areas designated as Low-Rise Mixed-Use and located in Community Areas identified on Schedule 1, retail and office uses will be limited to a maximum of 500 square metres of gross floor area if located on a collector street as indicated on Schedule 9. - f.
 The following Building Types are permitted in areas designated as Low-Rise Mixed-Use, pursuant to policies in Section 9.2.3 of this Plan: - i.
-Townhouses; - ii.
-Stacked Townhouses; - iii.
+Townhouses: - ii.
+Stacked Townhouses: - iii.
 Low-Rise Buildings; and - iv.
 Public and Private Institutional Buildings.